+If you have visited the page for generating Encrypted Payment Buttons, then you already know that you need to generate your PKCS12 certificate file and public certificate file (*.pem) in order to generate Encrypted Payment buttons.
 If you are using ASP.NET MVC framework, then, you will find a stand alone portable certificate generation tool available from your Start Menu -> Program Files -> ASP.NET PayPal Control ... -> Certificate Generator

 But if you are using Web Form, then, you will find the Certificate Generator tool built in to all PayPal buttons and you can invoke that tool from the design time smart tag wizard by following the provided steps:

 - From the smart tag of a BuyNow button, check the option 'Generate Encrypted Button'.
 Once you checked that option, a link will be shown named 'Settings and Automation Wizard for EWP'.

 - Click that link 'Settings and Automation Wizard for EWP', the Encrypted Button generation wizard will be shown up.
 In that dialog, click the "Generate Certificates Now" button as shown in the following screen shot:

 - Once this button is clicked, the Certificate Generation window will appear.
 This tool is similar to the stand alone tool we introduce you.
 The following instructions are applicable to both Web Form users and MVC users as the usage for the tool is same.